hariperla/SFND_Lidar_Obstacle_Detection/README.md

    ```

 7. Edit the CMakeLists.txt file as shown in Step 2 of Ubuntu installation instructions above.

+8. In the CmakeLists.txt file as shown in Step 2 of Ubuntu installation, please add the following if you run into Qt5
+   dependency issues
+   set(CMAKE_PREFIX_PATH "/opt/homebrew/opt/qt@5/") after the "set(CMAKE_CXX)" section
+   Path may change for qt5 based on your installation

+9. I also modified the PCL version to what was installed on my machine from homebrew.
+Below is the modified entry
+   find_package(PCL 1.2 REQUIRED)

 8. Execute the following commands in a terminal